Skip to main content

 Would you like to save up to $100 on the purchase of a home composter?

 The home composter produces fertilizer for use in the garden.
-It’s an environmentally-friendly way to dispose of organic materials such as dead leaves and fruit and vegetable residues.
+It’s an environmentally-friendly way to dispose of organic matter, such as dead leaves or fruit and vegetable residues.

 The City reimburses 50% of the cost of purchasing a new backyard composter, up to a maximum of :

-• 100 for a composter purchased from a Brossard business
+• 100 for a purchase in a business located in Brossard

-• 75 for a composter purchased from a business outside Brossard
+• 75 for a purchase in a store outside Brossard

 Eligibility criteria

-• Be a resident of the City of Brossard;
+• Be a resident of Ville de Brossard;

-• Apply no later than 12 months after the date of purchase.
+• Apply no later than 12 months after date of purchase;

-• A limit of one subsidized composter per residential address will apply.
+• A limit of one subsidized composter per residential address;

 • Electronic composters are not eligible.